sisl/VisionBasedAircraftDAA/src/data_generation/README.md

 1. Follow the setup instructions in the [root README](../../README.md).
 2. Open XPlane in full screen mode.
 If using Windows OS, follow troubleshooting tip #1 below.
 3. From the main menu, select "New Flight"
-4. **Setup aircrafts**
+4. **Setup aircraft**
     * Select any aircraft type for the ownship.
 Testing was predominantly done with Cessna Skyhawk as ownship.
     * In the upper right corner of the Aircraft menu, select "AI Aircraft."
-    * If there are intruder aircrafts already listed, delete all but 1 and then click on "Edit."
+    * If there are intruder aircraft already listed, delete all but 1 and then click on "Edit."
 If there are none, select "Add Aircraft" in the bottom left corner and then select "Edit" for the aircraft that newly appears.
-    * In the Edit menu, select one of the following aircrafts: Boeing 737-800, Cessna Skyhawk, or King Air C90.
+    * In the Edit menu, select one of the following aircraft: Boeing 737-800, Cessna Skyhawk, or King Air C90.
 Then click "Done."
 5. In the bottom right corner, select "Start Flight" and wait for the scene to appear.

 ### Generate Images